 You eyed that dress for weeks before you caved and swiped your card.
 Now its pastel polka dots are covered in spaghetti sauce.
 Your morning started out with your brain tuned to boss mode – until you dropped that mocha latté in your lap.
 You thought it was the perfect Saturday afternoon – until you stepped in a mud puddle and soiled your new white Converse.
 Look, wardrobe tragedies happen.

 So, whether you discovered grass stains on your skinny jeans, got caught in the line of spilled rose´, or leaned in for a kiss and smeared foundation on his white collar, take a deep breath.
 You don’t have to throw out your favorite shirt or his.
-I come bearing a laundry list of remedies, so long as you have a few household items handy.
+I come to you carrying a laundry list of remedies, so long as you have a few household items handy.

 No More Whining Over Spilled Wine